krojzl/sap-hana/export/export.md

 ## HA Operation Overview

-- instroduction and overview of processes
+- introduction and overview of processes
   - failover from failed primary
   - reconnecting old primary as new secondary
   - maintenance